-An I-94 (Arrival/Departure Record) is a small white card issued at the US border which is normally stapled or placed inside the passport.
-The student writes in their name, date of birth and country of citizenship.
-The I-94 card shows the place of entry into the US, the visa status and the expiration of the visa status.
-This is a very important immigration document and should not be lost.
-The visa status expiration date is noted as a specific date on the I-94 or as "D/S" which means "Duration of Status".
-This means a student can remain in the US as long as long they maintain legal status.
+An I-94 (Arrival/Departure Record) is an electronic record or paper record of a non-immigrant's place of entry into the US, the visa status and the expiration of the visa status.
+The visa status expiration date is noted as a specific date on the I-94 or as "D/S" which means "Duration of Status."
+This means a student can remain in the U.S. as long as they maintain legal status.
 If you enter through a land border, you will receive a paper form I-94.
 Otherwise, you can download your electronic I-94 record from the official website.

 Why does my visa have an expiration date?

 When you receive your visa, you will notice that it contains a specific expiration date.
 However, it is possible that your education is the United States will finish later than the expiration date on your visa.
-This is not a problem as long as you remain in the US.
-Your I-20 or DS-2019 and your I-94 card will be marked "D/S" which enables you to remain in the US for your education, so long as you are abiding by the regulations of your visa type.
-However, if you leave the US and the expiration date on your visa has passed, you will need to obtain a new visa to re-enter the US.
-Be sure you know your visa expiration date and keep this in mind when planning any trip outside of the US - even to Mexico or Canada.
+This is not a problem as long as you remain in the U.S. Your I-20 or DS-2019 and your I-94 card will be marked "D/S" which enables you to remain in the U.S. for your education, so long as you are abiding by the regulations of your visa type.
+However, if you leave the U.S. and the expiration date on your visa has passed, you will need to obtain a new visa to re-enter the US.
+Be sure you know your visa expiration date and keep this in mind when planning any trip outside of the U.S. - even to Mexico or Canada.
 If in doubt about what to do, please visit us!
-Canadian exception: